Back to District of Columbia

 Plain English Breakdown

-This resolution clarifies that the Attorney General of Washington D.C. can make rules about using volunteers in their office.
+This resolution clarifies that the Attorney General in Washington D.C. can make rules about using volunteers to help with their work.

 What This Bill Does

-• Declares an emergency situation to amend the Volunteers Services Act of 1977 so the Attorney General can create rules for volunteer use.
+• Declares an emergency situation requiring changes to the Volunteers Services Act of 1977.

 Who It Names or Affects

-• Volunteers who work for the Attorney General's office
+• Volunteers who help the Attorney General’s Office

 Terms To Know